Guide: Family Law in BC Step by step guide on the provincial process

 Here are some of the steps you may need to take as you can see on the flowchart.

 The exchange of documents occurs throughout the process.
-You can also make an interim application after you file your application, you'll learn more about this later this chapter.
+You can also make other types of applications to help manage your case or that are urgent throughout the process, you'll learn more about this later this chapter.
 Along the other side you can see that you can reach a settlement at any point throughout the process.
 Refer to Chapters 3 and 5 to learn more about reaching agreements.

 You may not need to go through every step since certain steps only apply to certain situations.
 Let’s take a closer look at each step.